liamodwyer/github-pages/_workshop/2-intro.md

 For example, [Programming Historian](http://programminghistorian.org/), [The Carpentries](https://carpentries.org/), or this site!

-> :pushpin: There are *soft* limits and guidelines for gh-pages usage:
+> :pushpin: There are limits and guidelines for websites hosted on github pages:
 > - site content < 1GB
 > - < 100GB bandwidth per month
 > - < 10 builds per hour
-> If your site exceeds these quotas, GitHub will send you a notice asking you to modify the repository.
+> If your site exceeds these quotas, GitHub will send a notice asking to modify the repository.

-> :pushpin: All content must follow the [community guidelines](https://help.github.com/articles/github-community-guidelines/), e.g. no violence, obscene, or illegal stuff.
+> :pushpin: All content must follow the [community guidelines](https://help.github.com/articles/github-community-guidelines/), e.g. no violence, obscene, or illegal content.